cabrerajulian401/yendo-auth-api/README.md

 # Yendo | Backend Authorization Service (Go)

-**A high-performance, scalable proof-of-concept for a core transaction authorization service, engineered with Go.**
+**A scalable proof-of-concept for a core transaction authorization service, engineered with Go**

+**Learned Go and Created Project in 1 Weekend: 07/18/2025 - 07/20/2025**

 ---

-## 1. Overview
+## 1. Project Genesis & Objective

-This project is a backend service designed to simulate the high-throughput transaction authorization flow required by a modern FinTech platform like Yendo.
-It provides a RESTful API for processing authorization requests and retrieving transaction data, built to showcase key principles of backend engineering: performance, simplicity, and scalability.

-The system is written entirely in Go, leveraging its powerful concurrency model and standard library to create a lightweight, efficient, and dependency-free service.
-While this prototype utilizes an in-memory data store for performance testing and rapid development, its architecture is designed for a seamless transition to a persistent, production-grade database system.
+This project is the direct result of a self-directed initiative to understand and model the core technical challenges of Yendo's business.
+Following a conversation on Thursday, I dedicated the weekend to learning Go from the ground up and applying that knowledge to build a functional service that simulates one of Yendo's most critical operations: Credit Authorizations.

+The objective is twofold:
+1.  **To demonstrate rapid, focused learning and execution:** Proving that new technologies can be mastered and applied to deliver functional prototypes under a tight deadline.
+2.  **To build a relevant, mission-driven application:** This isn't a generic API.
+It's a foundational piece of an underwriting engine specifically designed for a company that provides credit to those with non-traditional financial profiles.

+Detailed learning notes and project plans from this weekend-long effort are included in the repository to document the development process.

+## 2. Business Logic: Why This Matters to Yendo

+For a company like Yendo, the initial authorization is more than just a transaction; it's the entry point to a sophisticated risk assessment process.
+This service simulates that first step, providing a robust and scalable foundation for a system that must:

+* **Handle High-Volume Requests:** Reliably process thousands of credit applications in a secure manner
+* **Capture Critical Data:** Securely ingest the necessary data points for making an underwriting decision.
+* **Ensure Low Latency:** Provide a fast response to customers and partners.

+This prototype proves out the core API structure required to support these critical business needs.

-## 2. Core Engineering Principles Demonstrated
+## 3. Core Engineering Principles

-This service was built to exemplify several key backend engineering tenets:
+This service was built to exemplify key backend engineering tenets essential for a FinTech platform:

-* **Performance:** By using Go and avoiding heavy frameworks, the service is optimized for low-latency request processing and a small memory footprint, critical for financial transactions.
+* **Performance:** Using Go's compiled nature and avoiding heavy frameworks, the service is optimized for low-latency request processing and a minimal memory footprint.
+* **Scalability:** The stateless architecture allows for seamless horizontal scaling behind a load balancer, ensuring the system can grow with user demand.
-* **Concurrency:** Go's native support for goroutines and channels makes it trivial to handle thousands of concurrent requests efficiently, ensuring the system remains responsive under load.
+* **Concurrency:** Leveraging Go's native goroutines, the service is architected to handle a high volume of concurrent requests efficiently, crucial for a real-time financial application.
-* **Scalability:** The service is stateless, meaning multiple instances can be deployed behind a load balancer to scale horizontally without any code changes.
-* **Maintainability:** With clean, commented, and idiomatic Go code, the service is easy to understand, maintain, and extend.
+* **Maintainability:** The codebase is clean, commented, and uses idiomatic Go, making it easy to understand, maintain, and extend.

-## 3. System Architecture

-The architecture is simple and robust, consisting of two main components:

-1.  **HTTP Server:** A lightweight server built using Go's native `net/http` package.
-It listens for incoming API requests, routes them to the appropriate handler, and manages the request/response lifecycle.
-2.  **Request Handlers:** Functions that contain the core business logic.
-They are responsible for decoding JSON payloads, processing the authorization logic, and encoding JSON responses.

 ## 4. API Specification

 ### POST /authorize

-Submits a new transaction for authorization.
+Submits a new credit application for authorization.

-* **Description:** The primary endpoint for processing a new transaction.
-It accepts a JSON payload and returns a status confirmation.
 * **Request Body:**
     ```json
     {
         "id": "txn_1a2b3c4d5e",
         "cardNumber": "4111222233334444",
-        "amount": 99.95,
+        "amount": 2500.00,
         "timestamp": 1679340000
     }
     ```

-* **Success Response (200 OK):**
+* **Success Response (`201 Created`):**
     ```json
     {
         "status": "approved",